 From the Association area, you can also drill down to another entity by clicking a table row.
-A drilldown affects the entire tab.
+A drill-down affects the entire tab.
 When you drill down to another entity, the Tab heading reflects the new selection, the Main area displays information on the newly selected entity, and the Association area displays data on the entities associated with the selected entity.

 For example, when you want to drill down to an associated entity, such as a specific organization, to view additional information, choose Locales from the Association controls.
 Note that the Tab heading and the Main area remain unchanged.
 Click the row of the locale entity you want to view detailed information for.
 The Tab heading indicates the newly selected entity; the Main area displays information on the locale you drilled down to, and the Association area shows information on the applications associated with selected locale.

-See "About Precise for SAP tabs" on page 12.
+See About Precise for SAP tabs, How most tabs are structured, and Tasks common to all tabs.